With only 12 square blocks and about 700 residents, historic Bay Village is the smallest of all "officially recognized" Boston neighborhoods.

 To clear space for massive film warehouses, the studios demolished Federal-period houses on Piedmont, Winchester, and Church Streets.

-You can still see the some of the Art Deco warehouses, now transformed into professional offices, restaurants, and stylish dwellings.
+You can still see the some of the Art Deco warehouses, now transformed into professional offices, restaurants, and stylish (and costly) condos.
 If you're in the neighborhood, take a look at 48-50 Melrose Street, originally built as a two-story film studio in 1915.
-A 1985 renovation added two more floors (looks like one from the street) in the same deco-like style.
+A 1985 renovation added two more floors (although only one is easily visible from the street) in the same deco-like style.

 Other non-residential structures, such as the Chemical No. 2 fire station on Church Street, also provide residential space.